Kelly Morrison: 2024

 On November 9, 2023, Morrison announced she would run in the Democratic primary for Minnesota's 3rd congressional district after the incumbent, Dean Phillips, decided to run against President Joe Biden in the 2024 Democratic Party presidential primaries.
 Morrison said she strongly supported Biden, calling him a "transformational president".

 Morrison and Phillips had endorsed each other in previous races, and Morrison called Phillips "a good friend of hers".
 Her announcement emphasized her work passing pro-choice legislation and that she would be the only OB-GYN in Congress if elected.
 Morrison's campaign had been endorsed by several state legislators, former Minnesota Governor Mark Dayton, and a former president and CEO of Planned Parenthood North Central States.

 On November 24, 2023, Phillips announced he would not seek reelection to the House regardless of the outcome of his presidential campaign.
 He also said he would not endorse anyone in the race for his former seat.
 Morrison thanked Phillips for his service in a statement after his announcement.

 A primary was not held after only one candidate per major party filed for office.
 Morrison won the election on November 5, 2024, 58% to 42%.
+She was described as the "first pro-choice OB-GYN elected to Congress".